tinyvision-ai-inc/tinyclunx33_public/Docs/rtl_reference_design.md

 matchiing the RTL Reference Design version you programmed.

 Check also the [flash offset at which you program things](som_flash.md).

+Make sure to power cycle the board right after programming it.

 The RTL Reference Design uses a flash in qSPI mode.
 For this to work, a special Quad Enable (QE) bit needs to be set in the flash